Undefined-Variables/One-Day_Messgenger/README.md

 use it cross platform (Web, Andriod and Apple ios).

-**Web App (Ajax service worker)**
-Messenger that's simple to add a website (add folder to root directory).
+**Web App (Ajax service worker)** - Messenger that's simple add to any website (ie: by uploading source folder to the sites root directory).

-**Android App (Android Studio)**
+**Android App (Android Studio)** - :TODO
-:TODO

-**Apple App ios(XCode)**
+**Apple App ios(XCode)** - :TODO
-:TODO

 **Requirements**
 Node.js
-Running functional Website to add messenger too.
+Website to add messenger too.
-Google account (FireBase).
+Google account for using FireBase.

 **Technology**
-React which is a javascript framework.
+React javascript framework.
+Andriod Studio.
+XCode.
+Node.js.

-Firebase which is Google’s mobile platform for quickly developing apps.
+What is Firebase?
+Google’s mobile platform for quickly developing apps.
 Firebase provides a suite of tools for authenticating applications, building reactive client apps, reporting analytics, as well as a host of other helpful resources for managing apps in general.
 It also provides back-end management for web, iOS, Android, and Unity, a 3D development platform.